bobgeorgethe3rd/freesewing/markdown/org/docs/patterns/sandy/instructions/en.md

 ### Step 4: The waistband

-- Face half the waistbands parts lengthwise.
+- Face half the waistband part lengthwise.
-- With _good sides together_ sew the waistbands together along one of the short edges.
 - Press under the seam allowance on the long edge of the waistband that is not faced.
 - Attach the faced side of the waistband, _good sides together_ to the skirt.
 There will be some overhang, the side you wish not to overlap should be overhang by your seam allowance.
 The side intended to overlap will have a greater overhang.
 Trim seam.
 - Press the waistband and seam allowance up and away from the skirt.
-- If inserting a zipper now is the time to do so, attach the zipper from the fold line down.
-Then follow the rest of the instructions ommiting overhangs and other closures.
-You will need to attach the lining to the zipper at this point if you have not treated the lining and skirt as one at the opening.
+- If inserting a zipper now is the time to do so, attach the zipper from either the waist seam or fold line down.
+If from fold line follow the rest of the instructions ommiting overlaps and other closures.
+If lining, you will need to attach the lining to the zipper at this point if you have not treated the lining and skirt as one at the opening.
 - Press the waistband _good sides together_ along fold-line.
 - Sew the overhangs with your seam allowance.
 - Turn the waistband out and to the inside, Press.